Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 add_filter( 'pre_get_posts', 'wpb_search_filter' ); ?>

-You can also assign tags to your code snippet.
+You can also assign tags to the code snippet.
 This can help sort your code snippets by topic and functionality.

 Finally, you can make the code snippet live on your site by clicking the ‘Active’ toggle.